 Now you have thought about your priorities in a BI platform and considered how the platform will be leveraged in your company.
 Next, we’ll share our recommendations for choosing the right BI platform for you.

 As you evaluate business intelligence platforms, be mindful to choose a company whose core mission is to empower people to be data-driven.
 Has the company invested years of research and development into its analytics platform?
 Does its history indicate the company will continue to innovate?
 Does it prioritize user experience to help customers drive adoption?
 Rely on the experience of your peers.
 Their passion and enthusiasm are a direct indication of the success they've had with the product.
 Find out how they’ve incented their people to adopt the platform, and leverage that knowledge to build your own road to success.

 Choose an innovative platform that keeps up with your needs

-Business intelligence platforms should adapt to current technology and the innovation of its users.
+Business intelligence platforms should adapt to current technology and the innovation of their users.
 You should choose a platform that can easily scale as your company grows.
 At Tableau, we understand that business realities are constantly evolving, and we watch out for upcoming trends in business intelligence to inform BI users.
-The right platform for your organization will be flexible, easy to use and should help you reach your business goals.
-Learn more about evaluating modern BI platforms in our webinar and whitepaper.
+The right platform for your organization will be flexible, easy to use, and should help you reach your business goals.
+Learn more about evaluating modern BI platforms.